IhsanSonz/jastis-cms/README.md

-# JASTIS CMS Using React
+# JASTIS CMS Using React Web